Perena2ECED/ECE2112_PA1/README.md

 ```

 # Version History
-* 2026, August 22 - README File was created and the initial .ipynb file was uploaded.
+* 2026, August 22 - README file was created, and the initial .ipynb file was uploaded.
-* 2026, August 23 - README File initial contents were input.
+* 2026, August 23 - README file initial contents were input.
-* 2026, August 24 - The format and contents of the README File is still being finalized.
+* 2026, August 24 - The format and contents of the README file are still being finalized.
+* 2026, August 27 - Final touches for the README file were committed.